juxt/astro-website/src/pages/blog/react-hooks-raw.md

 - Finally, there's a little setup to enable live reloading.

-This serves to show what's under the hood of `r/render` in your favourite React wrapper: not much!
+This serves to show what's under the hood of `r/render` in your favorite React wrapper: not much!

 # State hook